Eberhard Fetz

-Eberhard Erich Fetz is an American neuroscientist, academic and researcher.
-He is a Professor of Physiology and Biophysics and DXARTS at the University of Washington.
+Eberhard Erich Fetz (born February 5, 1940) is an American neuroscientist, academic and researcher.
+He is a Professor Emeritus of Neurobiology and Biophysics and DXARTS at the University of Washington.

 Fetz has authored over 160 papers on experimental neuroscience, brain-computer interfaces, and neural networks.
 His research focuses on the neural control of limb movement in primates.
 He pioneered the recording of cortical and spinal neurons in behaving monkeys and the applications of bidirectional brain-computer interfaces.

 In 2020, Fetz was elected as a Fellow of the American Association for the Advancement of Science in Neuroscience.

 Education

-Fetz received his B.S. in Physics from Rensselaer Polytechnic Institute in 1961 and his Doctoral degree in Physics from the Massachusetts Institute of Technology in 1966.
-He completed his Postdoctoral Training in Neuroscience at the Massachusetts Institute of Technology and University of Washington School of Medicine.
+Fetz received his B.S. in physics from Rensselaer Polytechnic Institute in 1961 and his doctoral degree in physics from the Massachusetts Institute of Technology in 1966.
+He completed his postdoctoral training in neuroscience at the Massachusetts Institute of Technology and University of Washington School of Medicine.

 Career

-Fetz joined University of Washington School of Medicine as an Assistant Professor in 1969 and was promoted to Associate Professor in 1975.
-In 1980, he was promoted to Professor of Physiology and Biophysics, and in 2019 he was appointed as Professor of DXARTS at the University.
+Fetz joined University of Washington School of Medicine as an assistant professor in 1969 and was promoted to associate professor in 1975.
+In 1980, he was promoted to professor of physiology and biophysics, and in 2019 he was appointed as professor of DXARTS at the university.

-From 1999 till 2005, he served as Associate Director for Neuroscience in the Washington National Primate Research Center and was appointed as Head of the Neuroscience Division for a second time in 2012.
+From 1999 till 2005, he served as associate director for neuroscience in the Washington National Primate Research Center and was appointed as head of the Neuroscience Division for a second time in 2012.

 Fetz is a private pilot and has an active interest in art.
 Starting with a sabbatical at the Wissenschaftskolleg in Berlin in 2004-5 he has a particular interest in artistic explorations of mind-brain issues.
 He has created cyanotype and digital print collages and multimedia works.